entipe/ee_ft_url_titlizr/README.md

 Create a new textfield based on another textfield to render it as a url_title.

 # Example
-You have a textfield name "Product Title".
+You have a textfield named "Product Title".
 Create a URL Titlizr textfield and associate it with the "Product Title" textfield.
-When publishing/editing the entry, the URL Titlizr field will copy content from the "Product Title" field and render it as a url_title.
+When publishing/editing the entry, the URL Titlizr field will copy content from the "Product Title" field and render it as an url_title.

 **Product Title** :
 _Brand new pair of shoes_